 Therefore this course is relevant for anyone who, however occasionally, uses needles or works in the vicinity of spilt blood.
 Examples include: emergency services, medical staff, tattoo artists, lab technicians, cleaners.

-Successful completion of the bloodborne Pathogens training requires delegates to achieve 80% or more in the final assessment.
+Successful completion of the CPD-accredited Bloodborne Pathogens training requires delegates to achieve 80% or more in the final assessment.
 At this point they receive:

 | An emailed PDF self-print certificate from echo3education with verifiable completion code